AnIdiotsGuide/discordjs-bot-guide/coding-guides/sqlite-based-points-system.md

 let score = client.getScore.get(message.author.id, message.guild.id);
 ```

-Importantly, if we've never seen this user before, they will not be seen, which means we have to "defined" their initial values.
+Importantly, if the bot has never seen this user before they won't have any data, which means we have to "define" their initial values.
 This can be done with a simple condition, though:

 ```javascript
 if (!score) {